Clare Bates: Initial stint (1993–1998)

 Clare Tyler (later Bates) was introduced by the executive producer of EastEnders, Leonard Lewis.
 Gemma Bissix was cast in the role.
 Reflecting on the casting process in 2001, Bissix said, "I was nine when I started on EastEnders.
 I did drama classes after school and my mum took me to an audition.
 There were about 50 others.
 I read through the script and by the time I was home they had phoned my dad to tell him I had the role.
 I was only supposed to be in it for three episodes, but it turned into five years."
 It was her first acting job and she had received no formal training.
 In 2008, Bissix stated, "that was my training [...] quite a lot of people [attend] drama school, I was trained by EastEnders."
-The character made her first appearance in July 1993 as the daughter of Debbie Tyler (played by Nicola Duffett), a love interest for an EastEnders regular, Nigel Bates (played by Paul Bradley).
+The character made her first appearance in July 1993 as the daughter of Debbie Tyler (Nicola Duffett), a love interest for an EastEnders regular character, Nigel Bates (Paul Bradley).

-Clare's introductory storyline focused upon domestic violence—her father Liam's physical abuse of her mother—and being caught between her feuding parents.
+Clare's introductory storyline focused upon domestic violence – her father Liam Tyler's (Francis Magee) physical abuse of her mother Debbie – and being caught between her feuding parents.
 Later storylines involved the death of her mother, who was killed in a hit-and-run accident in 1995, and a subsequent custody battle between her father and stepfather, which ultimately led to Nigel being given custody of Clare.
 After six years in the serial, the character was written out in 1998 as a result of Paul Bradley's decision to leave, reportedly for fear of being typecast in the role of Nigel the "nerd".
 The writers of EastEnders wanted to give Nigel a happy ending, so a character named Julie Haye (Karen Henthorn) was invented to be a love interest for Nigel, whilst her son, Josh Saunders (Jon Lee), was invented to be a love interest for Clare.
 In the storyline, Nigel fell for Julie, Clare's teacher, as they tried to sort out Clare's problematic behaviour at school.
 Simultaneously, Clare fell for Julie's son Josh, and when the storyline reached its climax in April 1998, the Bates family relocated to Scotland to begin a new life with Julie and Josh.
 Since her initial departure, actress Gemma Bissix has commented on her character's exit from the soap: "it was the right time for the character to go.
 Besides, when you get to 15 and haven't been able to cut your hair for six years, you want a change."

 Reintroduction (2008)

-"Prepare for the return of an old face, as Gemma Bissix returns to Walford in the New Year to reprise her role as Clare Bates…Drama always followed Clare when she was in Walford, and her return promises no change.
+"Prepare for the return of an old face, as Gemma Bissix returns to Walford in the New Year to reprise her role as Clare Bates...Drama always followed Clare when she was in Walford, and her return promises no change.
 Clare comes back to stay with Dot, who is thrilled to see her.
 But why does Clare behave so strangely when she's asked about Nigel?"